-Your website is your digital store, and you need to dedicate proper attention to its security as well.
+Your website is your digital store, and you must dedicate proper attention to its security.
 The world is changing on a daily basis bringing new threats to your business.
 If someone robbed your physical store, you would lose that day’s revenue.
-However, in the case of your business website, you have much more to lose, including your company’s information, your consumers’ personal information, and finally, your digital presence.
-According to Hiscox the median cost of a cyber attack increased from $10,000 to $57,000 in 2019.
-So, this will require a lot more time and resources to recover, which is obviously the last thing you need for your business.
+However, in the case of your business website, you have much more to lose, including your company’s information, your consumers’ personal information, and, finally, your digital presence.

-You can find many articles about cyberattacks on big players such as Apple, Burger King, or Facebook.
+You can find many articles about cyberattacks on big players such as Apple, Burger King, and Facebook.
 Nevertheless, hackers are not targeting large companies only.
 Paradoxically, small businesses encounter unimaginable threats of being hacked, too.
-A recent study conducted by Symantec found that about 36% of all cyberattacks targeted companies with less than 250 employees.
+In fact, more than half of the cyberattacks are targeted at small to midsize businesses.
 The reason behind this is quite evident.
-According to the National Cybersecurity Alliance, 69% of small businesses lack a cybersecurity plan, creating favorable conditions for hackers to steal sensitive information and data.
+According to the National Cybersecurity Alliance, 69% of small businesses lack a cybersecurity plan, creating favourable conditions for hackers to steal sensitive information and data.

 Why Would Someone Want to Hack My Website?

-There are a lot of reasons why programmers hack websites.
-Some of them may even do that just to practice, however, below you can find the two most common motives.
+There are a lot of reasons why hackers try to breach the security of websites.
+Some of them may even do that just to practice; however, below, you can find the two most common motives.

-Firstly, you should keep in mind that the one hacking your website is probably not an actual person but a crawler created by the hacker.
+Firstly, you should remember that the one hacking your website is probably not an actual person but a crawler created by the hacker.
 If your software is out of date and you’re not using secured hosting, then you are very likely to become a target of a cyber-attack.

 So, if you got hacked, it is because the crawler detected in your site the specific vulnerabilities it was written to look for.
 Thus, don’t rush to feel special.
 It’s just a great signal that you should start paying proper attention to the security of your website.

-- If you are looking for another way to please your hacker’s greedy taste buds, we would suggest using insecure hosting.
-If you store your consumers’ information on your server, you should make sure that your server is secure.
-Otherwise, you will be easy prey for stealing personal data and information.
-Besides, as you remember we have discussed the importance of Email Marketing to your business and explained why you should use it to promote your brand.
-However, remember that your server actually hosts your emails .
-So, insecure hosting creates favorable conditions for unauthorized users to access all of the information contained in those emails.
+- You have insecure hosting.
+If you are looking for another way to please your hacker’s greedy taste buds, we suggest using insecure hosting.
+If you store your consumers’ information on your server, you should ensure your server is secure.
+Otherwise, you will be an easy prey for stealing personal data and information.
+Besides, remember that your server also hosts your emails.
+So, insecure hosting creates favourable conditions for unauthorized users to access all the information in those emails.

 So, take care of your website’s security.
-Your consumers’ personal information and the credibility of your company needs to be taken seriously.
+Your consumers’ personal information and the credibility of your company need to be taken seriously.

 Firstly, if you are the owner of the website, reach out to your web developer or host as soon as possible and describe the situation, including as many details as you can.

-If you have access to a Content Management System, you should log in and install a maintenance plugin.
+If you can access the Content Management System, you should log in and install a maintenance plugin.
 For instance, if you are using WordPress, then go through the following link to learn what maintenance mode is and how you can install it.

 With this single action, you will solve two problems.
-First of all, you will save your visitors from getting affected by any malicious code resulting from the cyberattack.
+First, you will save your visitors from getting affected by any malicious code resulting from the cyberattack.
 Secondly, Google won’t put any warnings on your site, and you will have enough time to solve the issue without getting blacklisted.

 Many hackers practice obfuscation as a smart technique to hide the original code applied by the hacker, turning it into something illegible.
-There are various obfuscation techniques which include Base64, ROT13, XOR, etc. So, use decoding scripts to find out what kind of attack/code you are going to deal with.
+There are various obfuscation techniques which include Base64, ROT13, XOR, etc. So, use decoding scripts to find out what kind of attack/code you need to deal with.